Here is how to lead the World Climate Simulation:

 Presentation Slides – facilitator’s slide sets containing background materials and instructions.
-Available Farsi, French, German, Japanese, Mandarin Chinese, Norwegian, Portuguese and Spanish.
+Available Farsi, French, German, Japanese, Mandarin Chinese, Norwegian, Portuguese, Spanish and Turkish.

 Items to provide to participants:

 Briefing Materials – printed handouts for participants, including sets for 3 or 6-regions.
-Updated August 2015, available in German, Farsi, French, Japanese, Mandarin Chinese, Portuguese, Russian and Spanish.
+Updated August 2015, available in German, Farsi, French, Japanese, Mandarin Chinese, Portuguese, Russian, Spanish and Turkish.

 Additional Videos – includes videos of segments of World Climate live runs.

 Photos of World Climate being played around the world.